ml4a/ml4a.github.io/_chapters/neural_networks.md

 Now that we have described neurons, we can now define neural networks.
 A neural network is composed of a series of _layers_ of neurons, such that all the neurons in each layer connect to the neurons in the next layer.

-{% include figure.html path="/images/figures/neural-net.png" caption="Neural network" %}
+{% include figure.html path="/images/figures/neural-net.png" caption="A 2-layer neural network" %}

 Note that when we count the number of layers in a neural network, we only count the layers with connections flowing into them (omitting our first, or _input layer_).
 So the above figure is of a 2-layer neural network with 1 _hidden layer_.
 It contains 3 input neurons, 2 neurons in its hidden layer, and 1 output neuron.